-- All ecological integrity monitoring measures provide reliable status and trend data on ecological health of primary indicators for the next State of Park assessment report; - Current and recommended recovery actions are implemented for species at risk identified in the Species at Risk Site Analysis Report prepared for Sable Island National Park Reserve; - A recovery strategy and action plan for the Sable Island sweat bee are completed and implemented to ensure protection of the species and its critical habitat; - Rare and endemic insects have been assessed, their status as Species at Risk on Sable Island has been determined, and any Species at Risk recovery planning requirements are met: - Sable Island's naturalized horse population continues to be protected as wildlife and research focusing on them has increased knowledge about their ecological role on Sable Island; - Within five years of plan implementation, an inventory of potential archaeological sites will be completed, the condition of all known artefacts (archaeological objects) and archaeological sites has been assessed, and protocols for the documentation of newly discovered artefacts and sites are followed by staff, researchers, tour operators, partners and visitors by 2021; - At least ten oral history interviews have been conducted and the information gathered is used to increase the understanding of the cultural resources on the island; and - Within five years of plan implementation, a shared understanding of heritage values is developed through engagement of partners and stakeholders.
+- All ecological integrity monitoring measures provide reliable status and trend data on ecological health for the next State of Park assessment report; - Through engagement with the Mi'kmaq, the monitoring and management of natural and cultural resources reflect the principles of "two-eved seeing," Netukulimk (stewardship), and Msit no'kmag (all my relations); - Current and recommended recovery actions are implemented for species at risk identified in the Species at Risk Site Analysis Report prepared for Sable Island National Park Reserve: - A recovery strategy and action plan for the Sable Island sweat bee are completed and implemented to ensure protection of the species and its critical habitat; - Rare and endemic insects have been assessed, their status as species at risk on Sable Island has been determined, and any species at risk recovery planning requirements are met;

+- Sable Island's naturalized horse population continues to be protected as wildlife and research focusing on them has increased knowledge about their health, population dynamics, and ecological role on Sable Island; - The ecological role of grey seals on the island is better understood; - Within five years, an inventory of potential archaeological sites will be completed, the condition of all known artifacts (archaeological objects) and archaeological sites has been assessed, and protocols for the documentation of newly discovered artifacts and sites are implemented within two years; - In the event that cultural resources are found that pertain to the Mi'kmaq, these resources will be managed collaboratively with the Mi'kmaq and where applicable, protocols from the Assembly of Nova Scotia Mi'kmaq regarding human remains, grave sites and burial sites will be respected; - At least ten or al history interviews have been conducted and the information gathered is used to increase the understanding of the cultural resources on the island; and - Within five years, a shared understanding of heritage values is developed through engagement of Mi'kmaq, partners and stakeholders.

-Complex resource management decisions are understood and supported by Canadians; stewardship opportunities facilitate a deeper level of understanding and contribute to resource monitoring programs.
+Resource management decisions are understood and supported by Canadians; citizen science volunteer opportunities facilitate a deeper level of understanding and contribute to resource monitoring programs.

-- Through meaningful engagement with the Mi'kmaq of Nova Scotia on topics including the monitoring of natural and cultural resources, the development of research priorities and protocols, opportunities for the engagement of Mi'kmaw youth, and other areas are identified; - Knowledge gained through research and monitoring activities relating to natural and cultural heritage is regularly shared with target audiences, through on-site activities as well as through outreach education programming that is available off-site and online; and - Within five years of plan implementation, meaningful citizen science or voluntourism opportunities have been explored for target audiences to support research and monitoring programs.
+- Knowledge gained through research and monitoring activities relating to natural and cultural heritage is regularly shared with target audiences, through on-site activities as well as through off-site and online outreach education; - Opportunities for the engagement of Mi'kmaw youth have been identified; and - Within five years, meaningful citizen science or volunteer opportunities have been explored for target audiences, to support research and monitoring programs.